2020 Tax Law Updates

-- In addition, the income threshold at which the child tax credit begins to phase out is increased to $200,000, or $400,000 if married filing jointly.
+- In addition, the income threshold at which the child tax credit begins to phase out is increased to $200,000 if single, or $400,000 if married filing jointly.

 Dependent Tax Credit

-- As of 2018, a new credit of up to $500 became available for each of your qualifying dependents other than children who can be claimed for the child tax credit.
+- A new credit of up to $500 is available for each of your qualifying dependents other than children who can be claimed for the child tax credit.